Brexit talks deadlocked: UK plans to override parts of EU withdrawal deal | DW | 07.09.2020

-UK Prime Minister Boris Johnson is set to announce legislation that will undermine key parts of the withdrawal deal with the EU.
-The UK and the EU need to reach a deal by October.
+British Prime Minister Boris Johnson is set to announce legislation that will undermine key parts of the withdrawal deal with the European Union.
+The United Kingdom and the EU need to reach a deal by October.

-The UK government is planning legislation that will override key parts of the Brexit withdrawal agreement, British newspaper the Financial Times reported Sunday.
+The UK government is planning legislation that will override key parts of the Brexit withdrawal agreement, British newspaper the Financial Times has reported.

 The so-called internal market bill, due to be published Wednesday, is expected to "eliminate the legal force of parts of the withdrawal agreement" in areas relating to state aid and Northern Ireland customs, according to the newspaper.